-CPS Energy has developed a debt and asset management program ("Debt Management Program") for the purposes of lowering the debt component of energy costs, maximizing the effective use of cash and cash equivalent assets and enhancing financial flexi bility.
-An important part of the Debt Management Program is debt restructuring through the prudent employment of variable rate debt.
-CPS Energy does not currently use interest rate swaps, but continues to assess them as potential debt management tools that could be incorporated into the CPS Energy debt portfolio in the future.
+CPS Energy has developed a debt and asset management program ("Debt Management Program") for the purposes of lowering the debt component of energy costs, maximizing the effective use of cash and cash equivalent assets and enhancing financial flexibility.
+An important part of the Debt Management Program is balancing the mix of financing tools available through the prudent employment of variable rate debt.
+CPS Energy does not currently use interest rate swaps but continues to assess them as potential debt management tools that could be incorporated into the CPS Energy debt portfolio in the future.
 The Debt Management Program also focuses on the use of unencumbered cash and available cash flow, when available, to redeem debt ahead of scheduled maturities as a means of reducing outstanding debt.
 The Debt Management Program is designed to lower interest costs, fund strategic initiatives and increase net cash flow.
-CPS Energy has a Debt Management Policy, providing guidelines under which financing and debt transactions are managed.
-These guidelines focus on financial options intended to lower debt service costs on outstanding debt, facilitate alternative financing methods to capitalize on the present market conditions, optimize capital structure, and maintain favorable financial ratios.
-Under these guidelines, CPS Energy's gross variable rate exposure cannot exceed 25% of total outstanding debt.
-Gross variable rate debt as of the date hereof and reflecting issuance of the Bonds, is estimated to comprise approximately 15.5% of CPS Energy's debt portfolio (including the Flex Rate Notes).
+CPS Energy has a Debt Management Policy, providing guidelines under which financing, and debt transactions are managed.
+These guidelines focus on financial options intended to lower debt service costs on outstanding debt, including exercising options to refund higher interest debt, facilitate alternative financing methods to capitalize on the present market conditions, optimize capital structure, and maintain favorable financial ratios.
+Under these guidelines, CPS Energy's gross variable rate exposure cannot exceed 25.0% of total outstanding debt.
+Gross variable rate debt upon issuance of the Bonds, is expected to comprise approximately 17.2% of CPS Energy's debt portfolio (including the portion of the Bonds issued as variable rate obligations, excluding the Refunded Obligations, and accounting for certain principal payments due on February 1, 2022; also includes any outstanding Inferior Lien Obligations).